Joostudio/joostudio.github.io/README.md

 I'm watching too — with a smile.

 ⏳ This was the last public preview of the template (until April 13, 2025).
-Template development continues privately and will launch soon on Gumroad.
+Template development continues privately and is now officially launched on Gumroad.

 ---
-👀 From April 1 to April 13 (9:14pm PT), this site has reached **351 views** from GitHub alone.
+👀 From April 1 to April 14, this site has reached **284 clones** and **1.4k GitHub events**.
 I didn’t expect this much quiet curiosity — but thank you for watching, whoever you are.
 Built without frameworks, fueled by Google searches… and now apparently bookmarked by more than a few.